Red-Folder/Cordova-Plugin-BackgroundService/README.md

+# IMPORTANT NOTE
+To support Plugman format plugins, I have created a new repository.
+This is in line with Cordova project direction.
+At the current time I will continue to support this version (via this repository) - however this will not be indefinite so I would advice you to migrate to the Plugman format as soon as is practical.

+* Core logic is now Plugman compatible and found here -> https://github.com/Red-Folder/bgs-core
+* A sample plugin is also available in Plugman format and available here -> https://github.com/Red-Folder/bgs-sample
+* Both plugins are also available from http://plugins.cordova.io/
+* Fully re-documented which can be found here -> https://github.com/Red-Folder/bgs-core/wiki
+* Issues should now me raised here -> https://github.com/Red-Folder/bgs-core/issues

+In future all updates to the plugin will be tweeted via @FolderRed

 # Background Service Plugin for Phonegap #

 A plugin (and framework code) that allows the development and operation of an Android Background Service.